mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 The default MATLAB Web App Server deployment template deploys a network license manager to manage MATLAB Web App Server licenses.

 The template for using an exisitng VPC for deployment provides an option to either deploy a network license manager or use a network license manager that has already been deployed.
-For details, see [Network License Manager for MATLAB](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws).
+For details, see [How Do I Use An Existing VPC to Deploy MATLAB Web App Server?](#how-do-i-use-an-existing-vpc-to-deploy-matlab-web-app-servers).

 # Prepare Your AWS Account
 1. If you do not have an AWS account, create one at https://aws.amazon.com by following the on-screen instructions.